Alaska political corruption probe: Indictment, arrest of Kott, Kohring and Weyhrauch

 On May 4, 2007, former Representatives Pete Kott (R-Eagle River) and Bruce Weyhrauch (R-Juneau) were arrested and charged with bribery, extortion wire and mail fraud.
 Then-Representative Vic Kohring (R-Wasilla) later turned himself in and was similarly charged.
 All three were arraigned in Juneau.
 Charges against the three involved allegations of soliciting and receiving money and favors from VECO chief executive officer Bill Allen and chief lobbyist and V.P.
 Richard L. "Rick" Smith in return for their votes on an oil tax law favored by the VECO that was the subject of vigorous debate during the 2006 legislative session and two special sessions in 2006.

 Kott and Kohring were both convicted, but their convictions were later vacated due to alleged misconduct by the prosecuting attorneys.
 In 2011 both agreed to plead guilty.
 Prosecutors agreed to recommend both men be sentenced to time served and subject to conditions upon release.
 Kohring lost his latest bid to appeal his conviction, turned down unanimously by an en banc hearing of the 9th Circuit Court of Appeals.

 After federal charges were dropped, Weyhrauch pleaded guilty to a misdemeanor lobbying violation, his sentence was suspended, and he was fined $1,000.
 It was estimated he had spent $300,000 on his defense.
 In 2016, the state senate's Select Committee on Legislative Ethics found that Weyhrauch had committed ethics violations a decade earlier and requested he pay a fine of $18,100 and write and publicize a letter of apology regarding the situation.
 Two years later, the requests for the apology and payment of the fine were waived.

-Of the original seven lawmakers who had their legislative offices searched, only Democratic State Senator Don Olson (D-Nome), who had refused a bribe, was not implicated in the scandal and helped the FBI to make their case.
+Of the original seven lawmakers who had their legislative offices searched, only Democratic State Senator Don Olson (D-Nome), who had refused a bribe, was not implicated in the scandal and helped the FBI to make their cases.